jainarham/nodejs-api/README.md

 * We changed the response text for the app
 * Whenever any changes are made to the master branch, test code is automatically tested and a report is emailed.
-* Notifications about any changes are also emailed
+* Notifications about any changes are also emailed This is still a test branch!!
+Chnages made here will be merged larter on